top of page

 Media & Presentation Coach

-That first day in the doctor's office, I thought that if I could stay healthy enough, the 2-year window would give me a chance to figure out a way to buy time -- and, I'm happy to write, I've been able to do that.
-But rather than being saved by a medical breakthrough, I've found I could render my cancer nearly dormant through a daily discipline of simple and specific steps that maximize the effect of my medications.
+Driving home from the doctor's office that day, I thought if I could stay healthy enough, the 2-year window would give me a chance to figure out a way to buy time -- and, I'm happy to write, I've been able to do that.
+But rather than being saved by a medical breakthrough, I found I could render my cancer dormant through a daily discipline of simple and specific steps that maximized the effect of the medications I was given.

-The turning point came two days after that terminal prognosis when I got a call from the man who was then my PCP -- the person who pointed me toward saving my own life.
-At his urging, I determined not to live in fear of cancer and embarked immediately upon changing my body chemistry through a plant-based diet, a regular meditation practice and a change in lifestyle.
-All the while I looked at issues like my habit of ruminating and an absence of self love and then balanced those against all the wonderful reasons I wanted to continue to live.
-Basically, I looked back -- and without judgement -- took stock of myself in order to be able to look forward.
+The turning point for me came two days after the terminal prognosis when I got a call from the man who was then my PCP -- the person who pointed me toward saving my own life.
+The first question he asked was whether or not I wanted to live.
+When I answered yes, he told me I absolutely could not live in fear of cancer or my thoughts would undermine any healing and I would, indeed, die in two years.
+I immediately embarked upon changing my body chemistry through a plant-based diet, a regular meditation practice and a change in lifestyle.
+Recognizing mental habits which I knew had affected my health, I broke my habit of ruminating and the negative internal monologue that had so often crushed vestiges of self love.
+Basically, I looked back -- and without judgement -- took stock of myself and made the changes necessary to look forward, past cancer.

-By the end of October 2018 -- just 3 months after the initial diagnosis -- a CT Scan revealed one metastasized lymph node was dramatically reduced and the big one near my prostate had shrunk in size by nearly half.
-By December, my PSA’s were down to an untraceable level; basically, zero.
+By the end of October 2018 -- just 3 months after the initial diagnosis -- a CT Scan revealed that one metastasized lymph node was dramatically reduced and the big one near my prostate had shrunk in size by nearly half.
+By December, my prostate specific antigens (PSA’s) which are often -- though not always -- a reliable indicator of prostate cancer, were down to an untraceable level; basically, zero.

-The following spring, I was able to stop taking the oral medication and my Oncologist and I agreed to part ways.
+The following spring, I was able to stop taking the oral medication and my unsettled Oncologist and I agreed to part ways.
+I continued to take Lupron injections for the maximum months advised by the AMA.
+I never took chemo.

-Today, my doctors looks at me in a different light.
+These days, my doctors -- asking me if I realize how surprisingly well I'm doing -- look at me in a different light.
 And while no one can tell me how long I'm going to live, I do know this: It's been a lot longer than two years.

 • Instagram